Who Pays For The Counseling Compact?

 Also, the compact could result in impacts to the state and it’s political subdivisions.
 For example, staffing and labor related costs to Departments of Health, Secretary of State and Attorney General.
 The latter having a key role in processing consumer complaints against licensees and interpreting the compact law is at relates to states abilities to participate in the compact.

-Encourage your state to add language to the compact bills to include funds for the board so they might not need to pass these fees onto licensees.
+Encourage your state professional association representing LPC’s to lobby to include funds for the board so they might not need to pass these fees onto licensees.

 Much more to come.